Sierra Nevada with your dog: a complete guide to enjoying the snow together

 · Difficulty: easy

-This is one of the most popular winter routes for those with dogs.
-The terrain is usually well-trodden and allows for walking without significant elevation changes.
+It is one of the most common winter routes for those going with a dog.
+The terrain is usually packed down and allows walking without major slopes.

-· Paths leading from the town center to natural areas
+· Paths leading from the urban center to natural areas

-3. Forest trails to Borreguiles (only permitted sections)
+3. Forest trails towards Borreguiles (only permitted sections)

-Important: do not access ski slopes or ski lifts.· Short, controlled walks
+· Important: do not access slopes or ski lifts

 · Always on a leash